pepemanboy/ping-pong-robot/README.md

-# ping-pong-robot

-ROS Workspace

-Gripping of moving objects in optimal time by JACO robot arm.
+# Gripping of moving objects in optimal time by a robotic arm

+Video of the project working: https://www.youtube.com/watch?v=UOFLwt8VpeY

+Report on how it works and how it was implemented in Report.pdf

+Installation manual in InstallationManual.md